 A text commissioned (for free) by ARTnews in August 2016 in answer to the question: What is wrong with the art world and how would you fix it?

-Written and circulated in response to the museum's announcement of expansion plans in May 2016.
+An open letter to the New Museum, written and circulated in response to the museum's announcement of expansion plans in May 2016.
 Circulated on May 16, 2016.

 An email exchange with the New Museum, W.A.G.E.'s contribution to Public Servants: Art and the Crisis of the Common Good, 2015.
 Published in 2016.